 Medications to Avoid Prior to Your Oral Surgery in Colleyville, TX

 Before undergoing oral surgery, it is important to understand any drug interactions or contraindications to treatment.
-Dr. Christopher L. Tye at Texas Oral Surgery Specialists in Colleyville, TX has compiled a list of common medications and supplements that should be avoided.
+Dr. Chris L. Tye, MD, DDS at Texas Oral Surgery Specialists in Colleyville, TX has compiled a list of common medications and supplements that should be avoided.

 Common Herbal Supplements to Avoid

 Many patients are under the impression that herbal supplements and vitamins do not have the same effect on your body as medications.
 However, many supplements on the market today have a blood-thinning property.
 Therefore, it is important to avoid certain ones that may interfere with treatment.
 These herbal supplements should be avoided for approximately two weeks prior to surgery: